Brooklyn Signature vs Nectar Synopsis

 The Nectar mattress uses three layers of memory foam in total.
 As such, the bed has a memory foam feel to it.
 However, it’s not your typical soft, sink to the bottom of the bed memory foam.
 It’s actually more of a dense, firm memory foam feel.
 In fact, we actually think the bed comes in around a medium to medium-firm on the firmness scale.
 Don’t get me wrong, the bed is still soft and comfortable (as you would expect from memory foam), but you just don’t sink in as far as you do with other memory foam beds.
 In other words, you sleep a little more on top of the bed rather than in it.

-Brooklyn Bedding is no slouch either, though, when it comes to discounts.
-They too frequently run sales and promotions.
+Brooklyn Bedding is no slouch either, though, when it comes to promotions.
+They too frequently run sales and discounts.
 We’ve seen them run a 20% off promotion before.
 Check BrooklynBedding.com to see what kind of discount they’re currently offering.

 We also give Nectar the slight edge when it comes to motion isolation.
 This isn’t a huge shock considering all-foam beds generally perform better than hybrid beds in this regard.
 Hybrid mattresses tend to have a little bounce, which can promote motion transfer.
 Still, we wouldn’t say the Brooklyn Signature performs bad in this department by any means.
 It’s actually one of the better coil beds we’ve tested in terms of deadening movement.
 At the end of the day, we don’t think you’ll have any issues with either of these bed-in-a-box mattresses.